Laureleveque/Projet_7-Groupomania/frontend/README.md

     - Then you can add a photo to your profile and modify it.
     - You can add a post, modify or delete it, and like the other posts.
     - You can also delete your account as you want.
-    - An administrator can delete your post and your account if the rules are not respected.
+    - An administrator can delete or modify your post if the rules are not respected.

 ### Customize configuration